 - Forward to measuring the business outcomes the investments were intended to create

 Principle #9 – Decentralize decision-making is a critical mindset for operating a SAFe enterprise.
 Applying this principle greatly rewards the business and its employees; however, it also challenges many traditional aspects of governance and operations.
 For example, the SAFe approach to Lean Budgeting simplifies financial management, empowers decentralized decision-making, and increases the flow of value through the enterprise to its customers.
 But how does the enterprise know those decisions are appropriately informed?

 The answer is to create clear targets regarding what outcomes are expected, rather than to identify and manage the projects or tasks people need to perform to achieve them.
-To that end, each Value Stream defines a set of quantifiable measurement criteria, or Key Performance Indicators (KPIs) that can evaluate the ongoing investment for that value stream.
+To that end, each Development Value Stream defines a set of quantifiable measurement criteria, or Key Performance Indicators (KPIs) that can evaluate the ongoing investment for that value stream.